elijahverhoff/elijahverhoff.github.io/_projects/jetbot/index.md

 - A marker detector subscribes to the camera topic and publishes ARUCO detections with full 3D pose information.
 - A custom control node subscribes to these detections and publishes velocity commands to the Jetbot’s motor driver.

-A laptop on the same network is used for development, visualization, and monitoring with RViz2 and other ROS tools.
+A laptop on the same network is used for development and visualization/monitoring with RViz2 and other ROS tools.

 ### Simplified launch code